 Among Rajasthan's many princely settlements, Jodhpur is one of the most distinctive.
 This five hundred year old settlement was the headquarters of the Rathore Rajputs celebrated for their tales of daring.
 This princely state is also referred as "The Blue City."
 Founded in 1459, the oldest of Rajputana's great cities, Jodha's Jodhpur preceded Bika's Bikaner by thirty years, Udai Singh's Udaipur by more than a hundred, and Jai Singh's Jaipur by nearly three centuries.

-This morning, leave for a city tour of Jodhpur visiting the famous red sandstone fort, built five centuries ago and containing the handsome Maharajah’s palace.
-See Jaswant Thada, a royal memorial built in pure white marble, and the Mandore Gardens.
-Return to your hotel for some rest and relaxation before your next excursion.
+This morning, head out on a city tour of Jodhpur.
+You will have the opportunity to visit the famous red sandstone fort, built five centuries ago and which contains the handsome Maharajah’s palace.
+Admire the Jaswant Thada, a royal memorial built in pure white marble, and the Mandore Gardens.
+You will then be returned to your hotel for some rest and relaxation before the second part of your excursion.

 This afternoon, you will proceed for a Bishnoi Village Safari.
-If you want to get an experience of tribal India, Jodhpur Guda Bishnoi Village is the place for you.
+If you want to experience tribal India, Jodhpur Guda Bishnoi Village is the place for you!
 It is approximately 25 kms from the main city of Jodhpur.
-The village is scenic beauty marked with Khejri trees and deer.
-Also in the village is the Guda Bishnoi Lake, an artificial lake and very scenic spot.
+The village is filled with scenic beauty, spotted with stunning Khejri trees and deer.
+Also in the village is the Guda Bishnoi Lake, an artificial lake, great for incredible photo shots.
+During this excursion, you will get to truly appreciate the exotic wildlife and nature of India, as well as be immersed in the village culture.
+The Bishnoi community are staunch worshipers of nature in all it's forms, especially the sanctity of plant and animal life.
+They even pray to the green trees and animals that inhabit their land.
+In a world of exploitation everywhere, they make every effort to conserve our environment.
 (This service is on a private basis.)

 Today, you will drive approximately 5 hours to Udaipur, breaking up the long drive with a visit to the Ranakpur Temples.
 Ranakpur is a village near Sadri town in the Pali district of Rajasthan in western India.
 It is located between Jodhpur and Udaipur, in a valley on the western flank of the Aravalli Hills.
 Ranakpur is easily accessed by road from Udaipur.